 The choir of St Mary Magdalene, Newark is one of the finest and oldest of its type.
-Made up of both boy and girl choristers, “Magnus scholars” and adult volunteers, they sing for the 9.30am Parish Eucharist and 5.00pm Choral Evensong each Sunday and assorted civic services and events across the year.
-The choristers also sing Choral Evening Prayer on a Wednesday at 6.05pm during term time.
+Made up of both boy and girl choristers, “Magnus scholars” and adult volunteers, they sing for the 9.00am Parish Eucharist and 5.00pm Choral Evensong each Sunday and assorted civic services and events across the year.
+The choristers also sing Choral Evening Prayer on a Wednesday at 6.05pm during term time (currently suspended).

 The choir is professionally led by the Director of Music (sometimes known as the Master of the Song School), Dr Stephen Bullamore.
 He is supported by the Assistant Organist, Mike Dutton, who both plays the organ and assists with the training of the young people in the choir.
 The music for the church is supported financially by the Thomas Magnus Foundation.
 This enables the choristers and “Magnus scholars” to be offered music lessons to support their learning.